sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## G2G
-__2024-04-10 :__ Seems to be loading profiles with some wierd javascript setup that sherlock doesn't like, leading to difficult to control false positives
+__2024-04-10 :__ Seems to be loading profiles with some weird javascript setup that sherlock doesn't like, leading to difficult to control false positives
 ```json
   "G2G": {
     "errorType": "response_url",